exzvor/freedevopsworkspace/devops_grades/elementary_grade/take_12/README.md

 ### Restrictions:
 - `docker-compose.yml` should be built on the basis of three containers (`db`, `app`, `react-app`)
-- Postgres environment should be kept in `.env` file
+- Environment should be kept in `.env` file

 ### What to learn:
 - [Try Docker Compose](https://docs.docker.com/compose/gettingstarted/)